Home > In The News > Articles > The Front Burner: Mandatory Vaccinations for Workers? No: Companies shouldn’t serve as surrogate parents

 With recent health scares in the workplace such as Ebola affecting healthcare workers as well as working parents not having children inoculated for measles, such health concerns have brought the issue of vaccinations to the forefront in the workplace.
 However, such concerns should not warrant employers requiring employees to have vaccinations as a condition of their employment.

-This article by TELG principal Tom Harrington was published by The Orlando Sentinel on July 24, 2015.
-The full article is .
+TELG former principal Tom Harrington (Ret.) was published by The Orlando Sentinel on July 24, 2015.
+The full article is available as a PDF on our site.

 Excerpted from: